fleschutz/my-backups/README.md

 * Strongly recommended is at least the **3-2-1 rule**: Keep **3** copies of any important file (1 primary and 2 backups).
 Keep the files on **2** different media types to protect against different types of hazards.
 Store **1** copy offsite (e.g., outside your home or business facility).
 * One of these copies should be stored offline to protect against ransomware attacks.
 * The backup isn't encrypted to keep it simple and robust!
 Use an encryption program and a vault to protect your backup against unauthorized physical access.
+* Test your backups regularly to ensure that they are working properly.
+Restore your backups to a test environment and check that all of your data can be accessed as expected.
 * Feedback is welcome!
 Create a pull request or send your email feedback to: markus.fleschutz [at] gmail.com
 * **DISCLAIMER:** All informations are given according to my best knowledge, but without guarantee.